The Churches of Britain and Ireland

 Halam, St. Michael the Archangel.
 Another view, interior view, and the font.
 All © David Regan (2011).
 Link1.
 Link2.
 Grade I listed - link.

-Hawksworth, St. Mary and All Saints.
-Another view, and a splendid tympanum.
+Hawksworth, St. Mary and All Saints (C).
+Another view, and the splendid tympanum.
 All © David Regan (2011).
+Interior view (taken through a window), and a gargoyle, both © Chris Stafford (2013).
 Link.
-Grade II* listed - link.
+Grade II* listed.

 Headon cum Upton, St. Peter.
 David advises that the tower is so short because work stopped at the time of the Black Death, and was never completed.
 Another view.
 Both © David Regan (2011).
 Link.